 To learn more about how the Vocabulary Baseball Game, grab the free download!
 This will help you get a better idea on how the game can be adjusted to review Greek and Latin roots.

-A quick and easy way to encourage students to analyze their words is simply to reward them when they recognize Greek/Latin word parts in vocabulary words or in other words in texts!
+A quick and easy way to encourage students to analyze their words is simply to reward them when they recognize roots and affixes in vocabulary words or in other words in texts!
 This incentive really puts the ownership on the students to recognize and analyze when and how Greek and Latin roots are being used.
 It costs the teacher little to nothing and can pay off significantly.

 Finally, teachers and instructional coaches can tweak one of my favorite vocabulary activities to practice Greek and Latin roots!

-To repurpose the Build a Sundae Vocabulary Activity teachers and/or coaches should simply write a root in each student’s bowl, then have each student describe the elements of the sundae using words that include the root.
+To repurpose the Build a Sundae Vocabulary Activity teachers and coaches can write a root in each student’s bowl, then have each student describe the elements of the sundae using words that include the root.

 Example: “Mal” -the ice cream was a malignant blight on the bowl as it began to run so the malicious strawberries began attacking them with their stems…